 Class Agent Program

 The Class Agent Program is designed to build excitement, encourage participation, and create awareness about the need for philanthropic support for Providence College.
-The goal is to create positive and successful energy around giving back to PC in non-reunion years with a focus on raising support for the Annual Fund (PC Fund, Angel Fund, Friars Forever Fund).
+The goal is to create positive and successful energy around giving back to PC in non-reunion years with a focus on raising support for The Fund for Providence College, PC’s annual fund.

 Class Agent Purpose:

 The purpose of the class agent program is to increase the number of undergraduate alumni making gifts to PC in non-reunion years.
 Class agent work will focus on class and/or cross-class solicitation to renew support from classmates who donated in the previous fiscal year, and acquire support from classmates with an identified capacity to donate.

 - Class Agent work will operate on a July 1 – June 30 calendar, coinciding with the College’s fiscal year.

 - The class agent term will run for four years leading up to the next reunion cycle with the understanding that a class agent will serve as a member of the reunion committee.
 At this juncture, the class agent term can be renewed.